Anglicanism: Archbishop of Canterbury

-As "spiritual head" of the communion, the Archbishop of Canterbury maintains a certain moral authority and has the right to determine which churches will be in communion with his see.
-He hosts and chairs the Lambeth Conferences of Anglican Communion bishops and decides who will be invited to them.
-He also hosts and chairs the Anglican Communion Primates' Meeting and is responsible for the invitations to it.
-He acts as president of the secretariat of the Anglican Communion Office and its deliberative body, the Anglican Consultative Council.
+As spiritual head of the communion, the archbishop of Canterbury maintains a certain moral authority and has the right to determine which churches will be in communion with the see.
+The archbishop hosts and chairs both the Lambeth Conferences of Anglican Communion bishops and the Anglican Communion Primates' Meeting and is responsible for the invitations to them.
+The archbishop also acts as the president of the secretariat of the Anglican Communion Office and its deliberative body, the Anglican Consultative Council.

 Conferences

 The Anglican Communion has no international juridical organisation.
 All international bodies are consultative and collaborative, and their resolutions are not legally binding on the autonomous provinces of the communion.
 There are three international bodies of note.